When you’re using JSON-LD, microdata or Structured Data on Shopify, it’s important to test to make sure that your data is appearing correctly.

 4. Bad report with errors

-The easy way to spot a bad or incorrect JSON-LD is to look for the Warnings and Errors.
+The easy way to spot a bad or incorrect JSON-LD is to look for the Errors in red.
+In this report I removed the product variants price which is a required field.

-Errors on the other hand will prevent that data from being used.
-If the error is on a Product, then this product won’t be included in your site’s Rich Snippets.
+Errors will prevent that set of data from being used.
+If the error is on a Product like in the example above, then this product won’t be included in your site’s Rich Results.
 An error in the Article object will prevent that blog post from appearing.

 Fixing errors in your JSON-LD can be difficult and complex depending on the error.
 JSON-LD uses Schema.org, which while a very-heavily documented site, it’s very much a programmer’s API documentation resource.